BigBIueWhale/deep_intent_search/README.md

 #OLLAMA_HOST=172.17.0.1:11434

 # Optional: Customize timeout value in seconds for each Ollama request
-# Defaults to give minutes.
+# Defaults to five minutes.
 # This functionality is required to avoid Ollama bug where it sometimes
 # just forgets about our request, and leaves our script hanging forever.
 #OLLAMA_TIMEOUT_SECONDS=300